RGAlavicheh/K-means-On-the-Association-of-Small-Cell-Base-Stations/README.md

 # K-means - Unsupervised Machine Learning
+# On the Association of Small Cell Base Stations

 simulation of the paper "On the Association of Small Cell Base Stations with UAVs using Unsupervised Learning" In this simulation, we attempted to replicate Figure 2 and Figure 3.
 We also conducted additional simulations to further explore the topic.